colcon/colcon.readthedocs.org/developer/extension-point.rst

 A package identification extension determines if a given path contains a package and returns the tuple path, name, and type.

 Package identification extensions are grouped by their priority.
-The extensions are being invoked in order of their priority and the first extension successfully identifying a package stops further extensions from being considered.
+The extensions are invoked in order of their priority and the first extension successfully identifying a package stops further extensions from being considered.

-If multiple extensions have the same priority they are all being invoked.
+If multiple extensions have the same priority they are all invoked.
 If more than one extension within the priority group identifies the package in the given path the result must be identical or a warning is printed and the path is skipped.

 PackageAugmentationExtensionPoint